-What is the Most Refractory Metal in the World?
+What Is The Most Refractory Metal In The World?
 In the non-ferrous metal family, tungsten has maintained the title of “High-Temperature Champion” for hundreds of years.
 The first person in the world to discover tungsten was the Swedish chemist Seler.
 He first decomposed tungstic acid with acid in 1781 to obtain tungsten.
 Then, after a […]

-Tungsten, which has an atomic number of 74 in the periodic table, is a VIB group metal.
+Application Of Tungsten And Tungsten Alloys Tungsten, which has an atomic number of 74 in the periodic table, is a VIB group metal.
 It has a density of 19.35 g/cm3 that is close to gold, with a melting point of 3,422 ℃ and a boiling point of 5,927 ℃.
-Tungsten is a silver-white, steel-like metal with the highest melting point of […]
+In this article, we’ll take a […]

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.